Last updated on

 Hanging Kitchen Lights

-Pros: can be dimmable when used with compatible ELV dimmer; very modern looking with a great price; adjustable cord; great quality light.
+Pros: can be dimmable when used with compatible ELV dimmer; very modern looking with a great price; adjustable cord; excellent quality light.

-Cons: glass is very thin; cords may be a little bent when first installed; fabric cord.
+Cons: glass is fragile; cords may be a little bent when first installed; fabric cord.

-Pros: low power consumption; the fixture material is aluminum which is resistant to corrosion and rust; easy to install and very slim light body; can be dimmed from 5% to 100%.
+Pros: low power consumption; the fixture material is aluminum resistant to corrosion and rust; easy to install and very slim, light body; can be dimmed from 5% to 100%.

 4-foot LED Light Fixture